MS in Accounting Students

 To appeal a grade received, the student must speak directly with the course instructor about the grade in question.
 After this first step, any further appeal is addressed to the Department Chair for the academic department of the course.

-Stern students who do not submit Course Faculty Evaluations by the deadline will not have access to their final grades until the grade release date, 30 days from the end of the CFE evaluation period.
+Stern students who do not submit Course Feedback by the deadline will not have access to their final grades until the grade release date, 30 days from the end of the Course Feedback evaluation period.
 This policy was determined by a committee of students to ensure full student participation.
 Faculty are requested not to release final grades to students who fail to submit evaluations and students should not ask.

-Course Faculty Evaluations are administered over a one-week period at the end of each semester.
-Professors may choose to open the CFE for their course either prior to or immediately following the due date of the final deliverable (exam, paper, project, etc.) for the course.
-Students will receive two emails informing them of the CFE policy, timeline and how to complete the CFE online.
-Students must pay careful attention to the deadlines of each individual CFE as students will not be permitted to fill out an evaluation after the deadline has passed.
+Course Feedback are administered over a one-week period at the end of each semester or session.
+Course Feedback will open one week before the last class and end the day before the last class for regular and non-intensive classes.
+Note: Course Feedback for intensives and short classes (meet for less than a month), will open ONE day before the last class, and seven (7) days after the last class.
+Students will receive two emails informing them of the Course Feedback policy, timeline and how to complete the Course Feedback online.
+Students must pay careful attention to the deadlines of each individual Course Feedback as students will not be permitted to fill out Course Feedback after the deadline has passed.

-All students must fill out an online Course Faculty Evaluation for each course for which they are registered.
-CFEs are a critical assessment tool of class and instructor quality that assists students in course selection.
-Because CFEs are only effective if all students contribute their feedback, grades are withheld from students who do not complete CFEs for one month from the closing of each evaluation period.
+All students must fill out online Course Feedback for each course for which they are registered.
+Course Feedback is a critical assessment tool of class and instructor quality that assists students in course selection.
+Because Course Feedback is only effective if all students contribute their feedback, grades are withheld from students who do not complete Course Feedback for one month from the closing of each evaluation period.
 This policy was recommended and approved by a committee of Stern students and faculty.

 The responses to all online evaluations are completely anonymous and confidential.
-Students may fill out CFEs online through AIS.
+Students may fill out Course Feedback online through Albert.

 Satisfactory Academic Progress